magarena/magarena/release/README.txt

     -> SN enters the battlefield tapped unless you control a <subtype> <subtype>

 - fixed the following bugs:
-  * missing first strike on Sandstone Warrior
+  * Sandstone Warrior missing first strike
   * correct broken links to token images
   * Desecration Demon's trigger should start at begin of each combat
-  * add missing delayed trigger for Ray of Command
+  * Ray of Command missing delayed trigger
   * undo enchant change control does not remove the card
   * "you have no maximum hand size" also causes opponent to have no maximum hand size
   * Nefarox missing flying
   * destroy at end of combat should only apply this turn
   * Rings did not put +1/+1 counter on equipped creature
   * Destructive Revelry to deal damage, not lose life
-  * AI life reduced to -1287867 causes Next Duel button to disappear
+  * life reduced to -1287867 causes Next Duel button to disappear
   * Mournful Zombie ability missing tap cost
-  * missing Tap ability for Cluestones
+  * Cluestones missing tap ability
   * Hunter of Eyeblights not targeting
-  * deck strength tester only playing best of 100 games instead of total 100 games.
+  * deck strength tester only playing best of 100 games instead of total 100 games
   * Garruk's emblem not triggering
-  * Fix Coral Helm url ref
+  * Coral Helm has wrong url in card script
   * correct mapping from text to image for +1/+1 and -1/-1 counters
   * correct name of Gold token
-  * fix for issue 446: Ability Mono always causing crash.
-"Ability Mono" generates an initial deck of colorless cards so there is no "best color" for choosing basic lands.
-In this case the best color is chosen randomly from one of the five colors.
+  * mill effect support "top card"
-  * Fix issue 515 Has target creature in log
+  * ability mono deck generator always causing crash (issue 446)
-  * Add check during resolution for Evolve (fix issue 522)
+  * Dominus of Fealty's trigger says creature instead of permanent (issue 515)
-  * Add ability to Domineer 'fix issue 514'
+  * Evolve missing check on resolution (issue 522)
-  * fix mill parser to support "top card", replace "top a card" with "top card"
+  * Domineer missing ability(issue 514)
-  * Fix issue 550
+  * Llanowar Sentinel's trigger description missing space(issue 550)
-  * Fix Issue 544 - Format issue
+  * Immortal Servitude's spell description missing space(issue 550)
-  * Fix Issue 540 - Attacking Walls
+  * Walls missing defender (540)
-  * Fix Issue 537 - Swap effects of Consign to Dream
+  * Consign to Dream's effect was swapped (issue 547)
-  * Fix Issue 531 - Triumph of Cruelty now views ties
+  * Triumph of Cruelty did not account for ties (issue 531)
-  * Fix Issue 535 - Freyalise's Charm mana prompt
+  * Freyalise's Charm showing incorrect mana cost in description (issue 535)
-  * Fix targeting for Wisps
+  * improve targeting for Crimson Wisps
-  * Fix SN reference for PN may... sacrifice SN (fix Issue 527)
+  * SN showing in may choice instead of name of source (issue 527)
-  * Add missing multikicker to Spell Contortion (fix issue 524)
+  * Spell Contortion missing multikicker (issue 524)
-  * Dakkon Blackblade image fix
+  * Dakkon Blackblade had wrong card image
-  * Fix issue 554 and fix other errors
+  * Sheltering Word should only target creature you control (issue 554)
   * correct color, image for 2/1 white Cleric enchantment creature token
-  * fix Haazda Snare Squad should only trigger when it attacks
+  * Haazda Snare Squad should only trigger when it attacks
-  * Fix issue 557 - Sadistic Glee only triggered with your creatures
+  * Sadistic Glee only triggered with your creatures (issue 557)
-  * fix {YourUpkeep} condition behaving as {Sorcery} condition (issue 556)
+  * {YourUpkeep} condition behaving as {Sorcery} condition (issue 556)
-  * fixed unleash description missing result of choice (issue 562)
+  * unleash description missing result of choice (issue 562)
-  * Fix issue 564 - Missing space between 'you' and 'control' when converted to PN
+  * missing space between 'you' and 'control' when converted to PN

 - added the following cards:
 Abjure, Aboshan's Desire, Act of Aggression, Aerie Worshippers,